 Teaching Members participate regularly in professional interactions, workshops,

 - ATI Teaching Members recognize the labor necessary to run ATI and contribute

 their time and expertise to ATI on committees or other positions of leadership

-- ATI Teaching Members accurately represent their professional qualifications
+- ATI Teaching Members accurately represent their professional qualifications and

 - Public advertisement of the F.M.
 Alexander Technique does not include any